 Posted:Thursday, January 30, 2020

-The Massage Therapy Foundation (MTF) is pleased to award The Center for World Indigenous Studies of Olympia, Washington, with a 2019 MTF Community Service Grant for their project entitled Diabetes Massage for the Underserved in Rural and Urban Mexico.
+The Massage Therapy Foundation (MTF) is pleased to have awarded The Center for World Indigenous Studies of Olympia, Washington, with a 2019 MTF Community Service Grant for their project entitled Diabetes Massage for the Underserved in Rural and Urban Mexico.
 The Center for World Indigenous Studies is one of five 2019 MTF Community Service Grant recipients which were originally announced in September of 2019 and which are currently ongoing.